The Australian Society

 Latest Issue of the ISTC Communicator

-Just one of the great benefits of being an ASTC member is access to the Communicator, the quarterly publication of the Institute of Scientific and Technical Communicators (ISTC) in the UK.
+Another great benefits of being an ASTC member is access to the Communicator, the quarterly publication of the Institute of Scientific and Technical Communicators (ISTC) in the UK.

 The Spring 2025 (Northern hemisphere) issue is now available and includes articles on: